vivaria/edisonrul.ing/docs/source/cards/goddess-with-the-third-eye.md

-# GODDESS WITH THE THIRD EYE
+# Goddess With The Third Eye

 > ① You can substitute this card for any 1 Fusion Material Monster.
 When you do this, the other Fusion Material Monster(s) must be the correct one(s).